 Owen Roberts International Airport (ORIA) commenced commercial operations in 1952 and is the major gateway linking the Cayman Islands to destinations worldwide and provides the main point of entry and exit to Grand Cayman, Cayman Brac and Little Cayman.
 It is located in the capital, George Town, and is approximately five minutes from downtown, the banking and financial district and the cruise ship terminal, and is also within close proximity of Seven Mile Beach, the heart of the islands' tourism industry.

 ORIA employs 175 staff and also plays a major role in the islands’ tourism and financial sectors, annually catering to approximately 25,146 commercial and private aircraft movements and processes approximately 1,095,586 passenger movements, which include tourists, business visitors and residents of the three islands.
 In addition, the airport processes approximately 1,521,615 pounds of cargo and 286,744 pounds of mail.
 These figures highlight the importance of the airport in sustaining the community, which is heavily dependent on imported goods.

-Owned and operated by the Cayman Islands Airports Authority (CIAA), ORIA, which boasts a runway of 7,008 feet long by 150 feet wide, is poised for a major redevelopment in the near future.
+Owned and operated by the Cayman Islands Airports Authority (CIAA), ORIA boasts a runway of 7,008 feet long by 150 feet wide and is poised for a major redevelopment for completion in 2018.